National Space Grant College and Fellowship Program

 Established by Congress in 1988 and implemented by the National Aeronautics and Space Administration (NASA) in 1989, the National Space Grant College and Fellowship Program — also known as Space Grant — contributes to the nation’s science enterprise by funding research, education, and public service projects through a national network of 52 university-based Space Grant consortia.
 These consortia administer programs in all 50 states, the District of Columbia, and Puerto Rico.
 The consortia’s over 850 affiliates include academic institutions, research laboratories, and businesses.
 Other partners include state and local government agencies, other federal agencies, and nonprofit organizations.
 The program goals are to:

-• Promote a strong science, technology, engineering, and mathematics education base from elementary through secondary levels while preparing teachers in these grade levels to become more effective at improving student academic outcomes.
+- Promote a strong science, technology, engineering, and mathematics education base from elementary through secondary levels while preparing teachers in these grade levels to become more effective at improving student academic outcomes.

-• Establish and maintain a national network of universities with interests and capabilities in aeronautics, space and related fields.
+- Establish and maintain a national network of universities with interests and capabilities in aeronautics, space and related fields.

-• Encourage cooperative programs among universities, aerospace industry, and government.
+- Encourage cooperative programs among universities, aerospace industry, and government.

-• Encourage interdisciplinary training, research and public service programs related to aerospace.
+- Encourage interdisciplinary training, research and public service programs related to aerospace.

-MDSGC History, Management, Member Institutions and Goals
+MDSGC History, Management and Member Institutions

 Maryland was selected to participate in NASA’s National Space Grant College and Fellowship Program when it was formed in 1989.
 MDSGC’s offices are located in the Bloomberg Center for Physics and Astronomy on the Johns Hopkins University Homewood campus.
 The Director oversees the program, a Deputy Director and Grants/Contracts Analyst comprise the supporting staff, and a Program Committee consisting of an Associate Director from each of the member institutions advises the Director on programmatic decisions.